petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 Using production data in non-production environments can help for debugging purposes but still poses risks.
 Implement scripts to perform PII data masking when restoring these backups into non-production environments.

 ## HTTP Layer

+Keeping your HTTP layer secure is one of the most important ways to avoid security issues.

 ### Authentication Methods